openactive/harvester/README.md

 If you want it to start from scratch for one publisher, look in the index, find the correct record and delete it.
 Then run again.

+### Seeing Progress

+Unfortunately, an RPDE API does not give you indication of how much more data there is to come - only a boolean feedback indicating if it's finished or not.

+Thus we can't provide any insight on how long stage 1 will take.

 ## Running the harvester - Stage 2

 Hint: use [nvm](https://github.com/nvm-sh/nvm) to manage node versions!